All Episodes

 And here's now, here's now the former Clinton labor secretary.

-They don't want to make its leftist students.
+They don't want them against leftist students.

-Why do they not want to embrace them, encourage them and claim credit?
+Why do they not want to embrace them, encourage them, and claim credit?

-That they put this on in an effort to show that there's no free speech on a college campus like like Berkeley.
+Don Lemon, now thoroughly intrigued, said, you think this is a strategy by Milo Ioiannopoulos or right-wingers that they put this on in an effort to show that there's no free speech on a college campus like Berkeley?

-The right wingers did this?
+The right-wingers did this?

 I wouldn't bet against it, Don.

-Uh they were not from the campus.
+They were not from the campus.

-Uh and uh I I've heard, you know, again, I don't want to say factually, but I've heard that there was some relationship there between these people and uh the right wing.
+And I've heard, you know, again, I don't want to say factually, but I've heard that there was some relationship there between these people and the right-wing and the right-wing movement that is affiliated with Breitbart News.

-I mean, these people are losing their minds.
+These people are losing their minds.

-I was there, I was there, they were all dressed in black.
+They were all dressed in black.

 I have not seen this before.

-It's called there's a name for these people.
+It's called, there's a name for these people.

-They're black rock or something, and and they are well-known leftists associated with George Soros.
+And they are well-known leftists associated with George Soros.

 They come in in all black and they hide their faces.